acsone/kwkhtmltopdf/README.md

 ## Releasing

-Push the master branch and ensure tests pass on travis.
+Push the master branch and ensure tests pass on GitHub.

 Build the go client and server as explained above.
 Create and tag a release on GitHub and attach the client and server you just built to it.